Two years of demonetisation: What did the fight against black money achieve?

-Swiss National Bank has agreed to share account details of Indians with the Indian government from September 2019.
+Swiss National Bank has agreed to share account details of Indians depositors with the Indian government from September 2019.

 On November 22, 2016, a pact was signed with the Swiss National Bank that would enable the government to receive information on Indian account holders in Swiss banks from September 2019 onwards.
 The information that could be exchanged under this framework would include account number, name, address, date of birth, tax identification number, interest, dividend, receipts from insurance policies, credit balance in accounts and proceeds from sale of financial assets.
-However, two recent developments have raised suspicion as well as confusion over the amount of money Indians have stashed away in Swiss banks.
+However, two following developments have raised suspicion as well as confusion over the amount of money Indians have stashed away in Swiss banks.

 Increase in taxpayers

 As tax net widened, number of tax payers doubled while tax collection saw close to 50 per cent increase during the last four years.